Skip to main content

 This is a continuation of the previous lesson, and in this lesson, three more alternative ANOVA models are introduced.
 ANOVA models are derived under the assumption of linearity of model parameters and additivity of model terms so that every model will follow the general linear model (GLM): \(Y=X \beta + \mathcal{E}\).
 In later sections of this lesson, we will see that the appropriate choice of \(X\), the design matrix, will result in a different ANOVA model.
 This lesson will also shed insight into the similarities of how ANOVA calculations are done by most software, regardless of which model is being used.
 Finally, the concept of a study diagram is also discussed, demonstrating its usefulness when building a statistical model and designing an experiment.

-This page titled 4: ANOVA Models Part II is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Penn State's Department of Statistics via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 4: ANOVA Models Part II is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Penn State's Department of Statistics via source content that was edited to the style and standards of the LibreTexts platform.